VirtoCommerce-archieve/vc-mobile/README.md

 # Virto Commerce Mobile
-Mobile starter kit for developing e-commerce related apps using Virto Commerce API
+Mobile starter kit for developing e-commerce related apps using Virto Commerce API.
+It is developed using ionicframework.com, angularjs and cordova.

 Simple configuration (good for modifying simple html)
 --------------